samueloettl/ethzVideoDL/README.md

 # ethzVideoDL
-A script to automatically download all videos of an ETH lecture in the default quality.
+A script to automatically download all videos of an ETH lecture.

 Currently only the default quality is supported.
 This appears to usually be 1080p.

 ## ETH Resources